adam-fitrzyk/Basic-REST-API/README.md

 Version 1.2

+# Running the Application

+To run the application, simply navigate to the directory containing the jar files, and enter:
+``java -cp [name of jar file] org.example.searchfacade.Application``

 # Introduction

 This document describes a technical task for candidates applying for Sr Java Software Engineering role at ---.
 This is programming task to be completed by you at home.
 We recommend that you time box your activity and priorities based on the highest value added delivery items.